0

 Overview

 Harrod is a tiny village located in the state of Ohio.
 With a population of 427 people and just one neighborhood, Harrod is the 695th largest community in Ohio.
-Harrod has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Harrod has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce